![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 and the other four month in Paris.
 Since his childhood, he had been

 very fond of animals.
 At Médan, he kept several cats and monkeys.
+In general, sex was a central element

 reader to

-in Zola's novels.
+a hotel.
 The book was a huge success in France but in Britain

 it was attacked by moralists.
 Henry Vizetelly, who had published